MojoliciousDotIO/mojolicious.io/blog/2017/12/22/day-22-how-to-build-a-public-rest-api/index.markdown

     - mohawk
   description: 'How to build a public REST API for your Mojolicious application'
 ---
-The [OpenAPI](https://www.openapis.org/) Specification is an API description format for REST APIs.
-An API specification written using the the rules set by the Open API Initiative can be used to describe:
+The [OpenAPI](https://www.openapis.org/) Specification (formerly named Swagger) is an API description format for REST APIs.
+An API specification written using the the rules set by the Open API Initiative can be used to
+describe:

 * All the available endpoints.
 An endpoint is a unique resource that can access or modify a given object.